oddbird/oddsite/content/2017/02/22/get-started-designing.rst

 regaling your friends about that horrendous typeface pairing on the menu at your favorite restaurant.

-If you know the theory and you’re looking for free, high-quality typography for your web project, here’s a list of `my favorite resources`_.
+If you already know the theory and you’re looking for free, high-quality typography for your web project, here’s a list of `my favorite resources`_.
 You can also read about the process I use to select typography for a brand identity.